Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Description**: Database providers are allowed to add database-provider-specific properties in the output of both standard entry types and database-provider-specific entry types.
-  These database-provider-specific properties can be nested within other properties.
+  Similarly, an implementation MAY add keys with a database-provider-specific prefix to dictionary properties and their sub-dictionaries.
   For example, the database-provider-specific property :property:`_exmpl_oxidation_state`, can be placed within the OPTIMADE property :property:`species`.

 - **Type**: Decided by the API implementation.